ConsultingMD/DependencyKit/README.md

 ## State of project

-The DependencyKit library, this repo, which provides the API and the fundamentals is stable at version 1.0.0.
+The DependencyKit library (this repo) is stable at version 1.1.0.
+It provides the API and fundamental tools for safe DI.

-A [DependencyKit command line tool](https://github.com/DependencyKit/DependencyKitCLI) is under development, and is intended to reduce builderplate in passthrough dependencies.
+A [DependencyKit command line tool](https://github.com/DependencyKit/DependencyKitCLI) is under development, and is intended to reduce boilerplate in passthrough dependencies.
 Without it, the library is still usable.
 Breaking changes to the library API are not anticipated.

 ## Philosophy